 - Harmless Freezing: Whenever Alpha Team agents are frozen in a block of ice by an Ice Orb, they are always just fine once thawed or broken free.

-- Ice Palace: The Arctic Command Base and Ogel's Mountain Fortress.
+- Ice Palace: The Arctic Command Base appears to have been fashioned out of ice.

 - Insecurity System: It seems that Ogel created every lock in his bases to be specifically opened by each Alpha Team agent's specialty.

-- Instant Ice, Just Add Cold: Or rather, just add an Ice Orb.
+- Instant Ice: Just Add Cold!: Or rather, just add an Ice Orb and watch as snow instantly covers a desert.

 - Override Command: In the online Mission Deep Freeze games, Alpha Team agents can easily hack into Ogel's computers to disable security cameras or open doors.